TechTV: TechTV

 Wangberg announced on January 24, 2002, that he would spend the following months searching for a successor in his chairman and CEO position, though at Allen's request he planned to remain on the network's board of directors as well as take a position on Charter Communications's board.
 On March 19, TechTV announced its intent to shift focus from tech news and information to consumer-oriented fare.
 In pursuit of this, the network cancelled Silicon Spin as well as the digital music program AudioFile; according to senior vice president Greg Drebin, the former series in particular "was targeted a little more to the industry than our viewers accepted".
 On April 24, TechLive was cut further to a thirty-minute daily news magazine show with a stronger focus on technology's cultural aspect, resulting in 50 more employees being dismissed.
 The airtime previously occupied by the now-diminished TechLive was filled by acquired programs that reflected the network's new focus, including Max Headroom, Techno Games, Future Fighting Machines, and Thunderbirds.
 The network also acquired the rights for the films Coma (1978), Demon Seed (1977), and Forbidden Planet (1956).
 By October, the network was affiliated with Wichita-based low-power television station KTQW, its content occupying the prime time, late-night, and graveyard slots.
 The anime programming block Anime Unleashed premiered on December 30 with the debut of Crest of the Stars.
+In 2002, TechTV was the top-ranked cable network for men ages 25-54 in the Nielsen ratings.

 The network continued expanding into lifestyle programming through 2003.
 On January 6, senior vice president of programming Greg Brannan announced the upcoming series Wired for Sex as well as the acquisition of the Bravo series Spy School.
 Both series would premiere in primetime on the week of April 28.
 Allison Romano of Broadcasting & Cable reported in February that the network's ratings had hovered at 0.1 despite a reach of 40 million homes; TechTV head of marketing Gaynor Strachan Chun added that the network's independent status impeded its ability to cross-promote across any sister or cousin network.